Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 • Inter-facility transfer in Alberta by ambulance

-The AHCIP provides partial coverage for podiatry, optometry, and some specialised dental services only in Alberta.
+The AHCIP provides partial coverage for podiatry, optometry, and some specialized dental services only in Alberta.
 These services have benefit limits or maximums per benefit year.

 Service typeCoverage